Monsef-Noubadji/LSB-Image-Steganography/README.md

 5- Click on 'Reveal hidden data' to output the plaintext :) .

+**$- Disclarm: **

-#Disclarm: This script uses 3 channels at once for each pixel (RGB) , You are free to improve it and push your changes through pull request ;).
+This script uses 3 channels at once for each pixel (RGB) , You are free to improve it and push your changes through pull request ;).

 Happy Coding :)